• Skip to primary navigation

 • One pound of chicken makes about 2 cups of cooked, shredded chicken.

-Let the chicken cool completely and then place it in a sealed freezer-safe container or resealable freezer bag.
+Yes!
+In fact, I freeze shredded chicken often.
+Be sure to let the chicken cool completely and then place it in a sealed freezer-safe container or resealable freezer-safe bag.
 According to the USDA, Cooked chicken will taste best when frozen up to four months, longer if covered in broth.

 How do you keep cooked chicken from drying out?